adamsonb12/react-native-hold-to-call-button/README.md

         //  do something cool
       }}
       // customization options
-      primaryColor="pink" // animation color
+      pressDownDurationMilliseconds={1500} // change time it takes to call onHoldFinished primaryColor="pink" // animation color
-      inactiveColor="red" // button background when not pressed down
+      inactiveColor="red" // button background when not pressed down disabled={false} // disabling prevents onHoldFinished from being called and from the animation starting loading={false} // set true if your action onHoldFinished takes time
     >
       Hold to Confirm
     </HoldToCallButton>